Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 Diagnostics

-Despite the presence of pronounced external signs, the following instrumental studies are prescribed;
+Despite the presence of pronounced external signs, the following hardware tests are prescribed;

-• X-ray of the eye sockets with a contrast agent - shows the features of the condition of the eyes, which are invisible during routine examinations.
+• X-ray of the eye sockets with a contrast agent - shows features of the condition of the eyes that are invisible during routine examinations.

-• Angiographic examination of the vessels of the brain - during it, problems of blood flow and aneurysm are revealed.
+• Angiographic examination of cerebral vessels - during it, blood flow problems and aneurysms are identified.

-• Therapy consists in eliminating the causes of the disease, relieving pain and restoring, if possible, nervous and muscular activity.
+• Therapy consists of eliminating the causes of the disease, alleviating pain and restoring, if possible, nervous and muscle activity.

 • Anti-inflammatory drugs;